midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 And there are too many things Jolene doesn’t know how to confess.

 Momma and Daddy stare at Jolene, and for a second she imagines a twitch, Momma’s fingers fluttering, Daddy’s arm shifting.
-She wonders if she just tells them—<i>Callie is dead and I’m afraid I killed her</i>—if maybe, perhaps, there’s a chance that they might take her palms into theirs, press them warm into their laps, and tell her, <i>It wasn’t your fault, it was an accident, you loved your sister.
+She wonders if she just tells them — <i>Callie is dead and I’m afraid I killed her</i> — if maybe, perhaps, there’s a chance that they might take her palms into theirs, press them warm into their laps, and tell her, <i>It wasn’t your fault, it was an accident, you loved your sister.

 Jolene presses her fork into the griddle cake, slicing across its pimpled cheek, and stabs into the piece.
 She opens her mouth.